 One simple way of identifying and measuring the maturity of a science or discipline is the degree to which its relevant components are recognised and classified.
-If I see a plant or animal, I can be pretty confident (certainly in the UK, at least) that its like has been seen before by someone who has taken the trouble to enter it in the relevant taxonomy, and describe it so that it can be confidently distinguished from similar, but different, plants or animals.
-(Although this turns out to be more complicated than expected: scientists have decided as recently as August 2017 that the grass snake we have in the UK is not the one we thought we had!).
+If I see a plant or animal, I can be pretty confident that its like has been seen before.
+Someone has taken the trouble to enter it in the relevant taxonomy, and describe it so that it can be confidently distinguished from similar, but different, plants or animals.

-I suspect that one of the reasons that project benefits are sometimes hard to come by may be that we’re not really clear about what they are?
+One reason that project benefits are hard to come by is that we’re not really clear about what they are?
 Pretty well, I think, except for one glaring exception – benefits.
-The working definitions of other important concepts (risks, assumptions, constraints, stakeholders, etc.) permit the practitioner to analyse confidently and respond with an effective management action.
+The definitions of other concepts (risks, assumptions, constraints, stakeholders, etc.) permit the practitioner to analyse confidently and respond with an effective management action.
 But benefits?
 “An improvement [some qualification typically mentioning stakeholders and/ or organisational objectives]”.
-If I see a barred grass snake (that’s the new name of the UK one) my liking – or otherwise – for, and interest in, snakes is irrelevant to its being a barred grass snake, distinguishable from the eastern grass snake by the lack of a yellow collar.
-(You’d have thought that someone would have noticed that before, wouldn’t you?).
+Let’s say I see a barred grass snake.
+My liking for, and interest in, snakes is irrelevant to its being a barred grass snake.

 This lack of a really good definition of what a benefit is seems to me both understandable and highly culpable.
-Understandable, because benefits are generally realised in operational areas and not within projects – so to some extent not the project manager’s most important problem.
+Understandable, because benefits are generally realised in operational areas and not within projects.
+So, to some extent not the project manager’s most important problem.
 But also highly culpable, because the only reason for running many projects is to realise benefits.
 It appears, in some cases, that any improvement will do as long as someone likes it.
-Beauty (or in this case benefits) being in the eye of the beholder strikes me as being the perfect justification for white elephant / sacred cow projects which everyone except the beholder knows are just wrong and a waste of time, effort, money and a lost opportunity (to run a really worthwhile project).
+Beauty (or in this case benefits) being in the eye of the beholder strikes me as being the perfect justification for white elephant / sacred cow projects.
+Everyone except the beholder knows these are just wrong and a waste of time, effort, money and a lost opportunity.

-The answer is, I think, that the improvement must be apparent (and measured) at the end of an organisational end-to-end process, and not at some intermediate stage.
-If I save £5 per unit on step four of a nine-step manufacturing process, but each of the subsequent steps costs £1 more as a consequence, there’s no benefit, despite the improvement in step four.
+The answer is that improvement must be apparent (and measured) at the end of an organisational end-to-end process.
+This can’t be during an intermediate stage.
+Let’s say I save £5 per unit on step four of a nine-step manufacturing process.
+However, each of the subsequent steps costs £1 more as a consequence.
+There’s no benefit, despite the improvement in step four.